arseneoaa/cryptoExchangeDashboard/backend/README.md

 ## Next steps

-- check logic
+- Complete checksum verification
-- add unit and e2e testing
+- add more unit and e2e testing
-  - singleton/multiple instances where needed
-  - book snapshot and update handling and checksum
 - error handling
 - restart ws connection to exchanges if it breaks
-- add some type checking as the project might grow
+- add some type checking
 - add more exchanges
 - check load with 10+ keypairs